apache/yunikorn-site/docs/user_guide/queue_config.md

 Default value: `0`

-Adjusts the priority of the queue relative to it's siblings.
+Adjusts the priority of the queue relative to its siblings.
 This can be useful to create high or low-priority queues without needing to set every task's priority manually.